xHaash/Venom-MiTM/README.md

-# Venom-Sniffer
+# Venom-MiTM
+Venom is a multi-tool that can set up a MiTM and sniffs TLS requests to take advantage of SNI Leak and display all targets DNS traffic even if it is encrypted.
+As the SNI sniffing attack is currently the main one, it is not the only one.
+Venom can also be used as a:

+- MAC-Spoofer

+- ARP Network Scanner (Host discovery)

+- ARP-Poisoner

-Venom is an ARP-Poisoner that sniffs TLS requests to take advantage of SNI Leak and display all targets DNS traffic even if it is encrypted.
-Venom can target a specific device or the entire network by choosing between the 2 attack modes => Sniper / Nuke respectively. <br/>
+Venom can target a specific device or the entire network by choosing between the 2 attack modes => Sniper / Nuke respectively.
+(For SNI Sniffing and ARP-Poisoning) <br/>

-Venom aims to be a future complete tool capable of performing many different attacks and scans.
-As this is the first release, It only focuses on the SNI leak but I will be adding more and more options / attacks to the tool as the time goes by.
+This aims to be a future multi-tool capable of performing many different attacks and scans.
+As this is the first release, It mainly focuses on the SNI leak but I will be adding more and more options / attacks / scans to Venom as the time goes by.
 Feel free to participate and help if you wish ! :)

 # Screenshots